|Initial Bowdoin Deadline:||September 3, 2014 (noon)|

 - To promote the personal and academic fulfillment of each Scholar.

+Benefits.
 The award covers university fees, cost of living expenses, annual book grant, thesis grant, research and daily travel grants, fares to and from the United States and, where applicable, a contribution towards the support of a dependent spouse.
 Therefore, the total value of a Marshall Scholarship varies a little according to the circumstances of each Fellow (subject area, place of residence, marital status, etc.), but the figure tends to average to be about £23,000 a year.
 Please see the Web site for complete details.

 - Applicants must be citizens of the United States of America (at the time they apply for a scholarship).